 Cancer Pain: This pain becomes evident only after cancer has spread to an area that has pain fibers and by that time it is usually wide spread.
 It would be much better if we were designed to feel pain from early cancer but many internal organs do not possess traditional pain fibers.

-Chronic Pain: This is pain that continues well beyond the time when acute pain should have resolved, some consider it a breakdown of the system.
+Chronic Pain: This is pain that continues well beyond the time when acute on pain should have resolved, some consider it a breakdown of the system.
 It’s a frustrating thing trying to figure out how to turn chronic pain off.
 The US Institute of Medicine states that 40% of adults in US experience chronic pain and 20% of those for more than 20 years.
 Chronic pain can be hugely debilitating, around 80% of chronic pain sufferers get no benefit from even the best medical treatment and those that do get relief don’t get much.
-Big Pharma now considers development of drugs to control pain a “pharmaceutical graveyard”.
+Big Pharma now considers development of drugs to control on pain a “pharmaceutical graveyard”.
 They have spent billions in development but as of yet there have been no drugs that control chronic pain effectively without detrimental side effects and addiction (see blog: Unpacking the Opioid Epidemic).
 There are however emerging techniques and therapies being used with good results in dealing with Chronic Pain.
 Things like Spinal Cord Stimulation, acupuncture, yoga, and meditation along with a carefully managed, non-narcotic, medication regimen are showing promise.
 In fact, here in Reno, Nevada an Urgent Care recently opened solely dedicated to the treatment of pain, unitedpainurgentcare.com.

 At Lig and Ceptor we took a deep dive into the available literature and developed a plant-based formula that focuses on the modulation of inflammation, tuning down the broken chronic pain system, and altering the perception of pain.
 Utilizing current science and years of clinical experience, we tackled the pain issue by developing our plant-based Pain Formula.
 We included ingredients that are known to affect several different receptors involved in pain and the perception of pain.
 We believe we have developed an effective product that supports the body’s response to all types of pain.
 Early anecdotal evidence shows promise.
 If you are curious check out our Relieve: Pain Formula, review the ingredients, and learn why we chose them for our formulation.
 Please contact us at firstname.lastname@example.org for any questions.